Emoticon: ASCII art and faces (pre-1981)

 A researcher at Stanford University surveyed the emoticons used in four million Twitter messages and found that the smiling emoticon without a hyphen "nose" :) was much more common than the original version with the hyphen :-).
 Linguist Vyvyan Evans argues that this represents a shift in usage by younger users as a form of covert prestige: rejecting a standard usage in order to demonstrate in-group membership.

-Inspired by Fahlman's idea of using faces in language, the Loufrani family established The Smiley Company in 1996.
-Nicolas Loufrani developed hundreds of different emoticons, including 3D versions.
-His designs were registered at the United States Copyright Office in 1997 and appeared online as .gif files in 1998.
-These were the first graphical representations of the originally text-based emoticon.
-He published his icons as well as emoticons created by others, along with their ASCII versions, in an online Smiley Dictionary in the early 2000s.
-This dictionary included over 3,000 different smileys and was published as a book called Dico Smileys in 2002.

-Fahlman has stated that he sees emojis as "the remote descendants of this thing I did."